 For his latest release, 2017′s Salt, he pulled back from the expansiveness of his previous work, exploring feelings of ambiguity and ungroundedness by writing quiet, shifting, and intense music for piano and guitar inspired by estuaries, fault lines, tidal rivers, and other landscapes in flux.
 Seven Days called the album a “majestic entry into the composer’s catalog… replete with near-imperceptible embellishments and forward-thinking concepts,” and Junction called it “a poetry of tones and turns and motion and play that transcends everyday language.”

 In addition to his solo work, Ben has performed and recorded with a wide variety of other artists from across the spectrums of folk, classical, jazz, and rock music.
 He has composed string and horn arrangements for other artists' projects and recorded original scores for clients including Grand Teton National Park, Katmai National Park & Preserve, WHRB, Bristlecone Media, the Conservation Media Group, and the Harvard-Smithsonian Center for Astrophysics.
 In 2016, his piece “Carrying Capacity,” a string work inspired by ecological data collected at Isle Royale National Park, was premiered by Wild Shore New Music at their annual festival in Homer, Alaska and then performed at Park Service sites in New York City and Washington, DC.
+He has performed and collaborated with a diverse array of artists that includes Ghost of Paul Revere, Max García Conover, Steph Jenkins, Jamie Kallestad, David Berkeley, The Social Animals, Joel Thetford, Palaver Strings, and the Maine Youth Rock Orchestra.

 Ben also writes short nonfiction, and his essays about sound, art, landscape, and place have been published by Orion, Appalachia, Northern Woodlands, Taproot, The Harvard Advocate, The Island Review, and land that i live, where he is a regular contributor.
 He is the assistant editor of The Ecomusicology Review, a publication focused on the intersection of music and ecology, an associate editor of the Ethnomusicology Review, and a former Middlebury Fellow in Environmental Journalism, in which capacity he researched and wrote about the relationship between sense of place and the conservation of natural soundscapes in national parks.
 Ben has spoken about art, environment, ecology, and place at primary schools, colleges, and universities, at the annual meeting of the Association of Environmental Studies and Sciences, and at the Princeton Graduate Student Conference on Water and the Making of Place in North America.
 He also developed and teaches the workshop "Reflecting Place in Music" at the Sitka Center for Art & Ecology in Oregon.